sethforprivacy/silentpaymentsxyz/content/docs/bounties.md

 ### Completion requirements

-A merged pull request against whatever will be the active Samourai repository, implementing sending to Silent Payment addresses.
+A merged pull request against whatever will be the active Samourai repository at the moment of merging, implementing sending to Silent Payment addresses.

 ### Contributors